-Information relating to any The Public Interest Test action taken or to be taken Qualification applies, as in 1 in connection with the above. prevention, investigation or prosecution of crime.
+Information relating to any The Public Interest Test action taken or to be taken Qualification applies, as in 1 connection with the above. prevention, investigation or prosecution of crime.

-Exempt Information relating to the Standards Committee and any sub-committee thereof ONLY national security.
+Exempt Information relating to the Standards Committee and any sub-committee thereof ONLY matters concerning above. national security.